Repeal the 8th – My View & Why I Marched

 When was the last time you were that brave?

 Sacrificed your job, body, prospects, mental health, identity, status, reputation, the feelings of your family?
 What most people ask of women is not something they would do themselves.
 I’ve seen people lose their minds over basic idle gossip, because something was going to ‘come out.’
 But I’ve never seen a person ready to hand over a spare organ to keep someone else alive, even a child.
 Even though that’s something that would be applauded.
 They’d write features about you, you might even get an award.
 It would be a much easier process too.
 How many of us even give blood?
 The trouble is women are expected to live only for others, to be givers only.
 We’re not here for pleasure you know, at least not our own.

 As the mother of three girls I don’t want to live in a country that would let them die, or keep them artificially alive as happened last year, in favour of the unborn.
 And I don’t want them to have children under the 8th Amendment either.
 Because we know that ‘so long as the baby is alright’ is all that matters here in attitude and law.
-Under the 8th you have no say, you are a piece of meat, and you are treated that way.
+Under the 8th you have no say, you are meat, and you’re treated that way.
 Three times I was treated that way.
-The second time I was lucky to survive.
-And it’s ok, I’m only traumatised for life.
-The babies were fine.
+The second time I was lucky to survive, and that was down to blatant disregard for me.